Kana Supplement

 Kana Supplement is a Unicode block containing one archaic katakana character and 255 hentaigana (non-standard Hiragana) characters.
 Additional hentaigana characters are encoded in the Kana Extended-A block.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Kana Supplement block:

+Fonts

+As of 26 May 2024, 5 fonts are known to support the 10.0 Kana Supplement range: